When deciding between in-person video conversations and written email feedback, which kind of appointment is best for you?

 - I have some specific questions about how to cite my sources.

-In an email-based appointment, you send us your specific question(s) and assignment, upload a completed or particular part of a draft, and we return feedback via email within 30 minutes of the appointment start time.
+In an email feedback appointment, you send us, IN ADVANCE, your specific question(s) and assignment, a completed or particular part of a draft, and we return feedback via email within about 30 minutes of the appointment start time.
+(At busy times of the semester, it could take a little longer.)